Signs & Symptoms of Colon Cancer

 For colon cancer (and any other type of cancer), early detection is important to allow for swift treatment and the best possible outcome and quality of life.
 Regular screening can prevent colon cancer by detecting precancerous polyps before symptoms develop.
 When symptoms do develop, it might indicate that the cancer has grown or spread.
 Colon cancer symptoms typically vary from patient to patient.
 Some of these symptoms are caused by the presence of a tumor, while others result from cancerous cells spreading to nearby tissues.

 The most common colon cancer symptoms are blood on the surface of the rectum and changes in the frequency or consistency of an individual’s bowel movements.
 Potential warning signs include:

 - An inability to completely empty the bowels

 - The formation of thin, ribbon-like stools

-Other symptoms include cramping and bloating in the pelvic or abdominal region, unexpected weight loss and unexplained fatigue.
+Other signs of colorectal cancer include cramping and bloating in the pelvic or abdominal region, unexpected weight loss and unexplained fatigue.
 Abdominal pain can occur if a tear develops in the digestive tract, although this is extremely rare.